-This complete guide explains how to connect to UK utilities and pay your utility bills, plus includes a list of water, electricity and gas utility companies in the UK.
+This guide explains how to connect to utilities in the UK and pay your bills, plus details of some of the main UK utilities companies.

-This guide provides all the information you need for connecting to UK utilities including:
+This guide provides all the information you need for connecting to UK utilities, including:

 - Electricity in the UK

 - Gas in the UK

 - Energy efficiency and green alternatives in the UK

 - Rubbish collection and disposal in the UK